-C. This work: Investigations of the origin of enantioselectivity reversal in Lewis acidcatalyzed Michael additions; kinetic vs. thermodynamic control of selectivity synthetic chemists.
-One promising approach could center on well-defined chiral ligands whose complexes with distinct metals may enable sufficient geometric and energetic differences between the relevant transition states.
-Consequently, this should allow high levels of enantiodivergence Table 1.
+C. This work: Investigations of the origin of enantioselectivity reversal in Lewis acid-catalyzed Michael additions; kinetic vs. thermodynamic control of selectivity thermodynamic control kinetic control sufficient geometric and energetic differences between the relevant transition states.
+Consequently, this should allow high levels of enantiodivergence to be achieved.4 This approach is based on the intrinsic characteristics of the central metals such as ionic radius and electron configuration that lead to the formation of structurally and electronically distinct complexes

+Table 1.
 Optimization of the enantioselective Michael addition.